onera/Cassiopee/Connector/doc/source/Connector.rst

     The following function enables to update the solution at some points, marked as interpolated for overset and IBM approaches.

- .. py:function:: X.setInterpTransfers(aR, topTreeD, variables=None, variablesIBC=['Density', 'MomentumX', 'MomentumY', 'MomentumZ', 'EnergyStagnationDensity'], bcType=0, varType=1, storage='unknown')
+ .. py:function:: Connector.PyTree.setInterpTransfers(aR, topTreeD, variables=None, variablesIBC=['Density', 'MomentumX', 'MomentumY', 'MomentumZ', 'EnergyStagnationDensity'], bcType=0, varType=1, storage='unknown')

     General transfers from a set of donor zones defined by topTreeD to receptor zones defined in aR.